 - Windsor Locks

-For 2020, only female artists working in the following genres will be considered:
+For 2022, only artists working in the following genres will be considered:

 - Visual Arts including multi media